WooCommerce Guide: How to Start an Online Store in 1 Hour

 - Adds a checkout feature to your site so visitors can make purchases directly.

-- Includes various options for payment and shipping.
+- Includes various options for payment methods and shipping.

 What to Do Before Building Your Online Store